 2. In a large pan with a lid, add a tablespoon of oil and put on a medium heat.
-Add two finely chopped garlic cloves, cherry tomatoes and a good pinch of salt and pepper.
-Cook for 2 minutes stirring continually.
+Add two finely chopped garlic cloves, cherry tomatoes, ½ tsp salt flakes and ¼ tsp black pepper.
+Cook for 2 mins stirring continually.
 Pour over 500ml of boiling water, add the spaghetti and put the lid on (make sure your pasta is fully submerged in the water before putting the lid on).
-Bring to the boil.
+Up the heat and bring to the boil.

-3. Once boiling, remove the lid and simmer for 8 minutes stirring regularly (this is a good time to grate your cheese if you haven’t already done so).
+3. Once boiling, remove the lid and continue to boil over a medium to high heat for 8 mins stirring regularly (this is a good time to grate your cheese if you haven’t already done so).

 4. Once the pasta is cooked, take off the heat and allow to cool for a minute before adding most of the grated cheese (keep a little back to sprinkle on top of each portion).
 Mix vigorously (this prevents the cheese coagulating) until the cheese has melted.

 5. Serve immediately with a sprinkling of cheese, a drizzle of extra virgin olive oil and a crack of black pepper.
 Top with torn fresh basil leaves.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.